Manistee National Forest Edition

 Directions & Parking

-Caberfae Peaks Resort has limited rooms for Friday night, 9/30 (no rooms available for Saturday night).
-We have set a room block for about 16 rooms (as of March), first come, first served.
-You must enter the group number MI2022 under the Advanced Options link when booking on their website or mention it when calling them.
-Tent camping (along the edge of the parking lot) and RV spots (no hook-ups available) are allowed on the edge of the resort parking lot.
-Details to come. $5 per tent and $10 per camper/RV.
+- Caberfae Peaks Resort tent or RV camping.
+Although there are no rooms at Caberfae Peaks Resort on race weekend due to weddings (although you can call to see if someone cancelled a room), tent camping (along the edge of the parking lot) and RV spots (no hook-ups available) are allowed on the edge of the resort parking lot. $5 per tent and $10 per camper/RV.
 Pay the front desk of the hotel on the honor system.
 No need to make a reservation.

 See the Gear page for details.
 Required gear will be standard adventure racing gear (bike, hydration pack/containers, compass, emergency blanket and a few other small items).